Blue Blouse: Blue Blouse as political propaganda

 Common characters that emerged in Blue Blouse for political commentary were capitalist, banker, premier, NEPman, Kulak, Menshevik, Social Revolutionary, General, Lady, Female Worker, Female Komsomol, Red Army Man, the Peasant, and the Worker.
 All of these characters were extremely pertinent at the time and carried strong political messages.
 In a time of industrialization the worker was a very relevant character and one that was targeted in the performances.
 The Russian Revolution had happened recently in 1917 and was still fresh in everyone’s minds.
 The NEP was currently underway as Blue Blouse prospered, making it a very pertinent topic, especially since it involved restricted capitalism and the revolution was against this.
 Blue Blouse frequently used these characters, and always to the advantage and opinions of the regime.
 Asides from characters, Blue Blouse included important political topics such as industrialization.
 There was one skit done called "Industrialization" which involved the actors wearing symbols which made clear they were supposed to be factories and other items relevant to industrialization.
 They ended by standing on each other’s backs to represent the finished system.
 It was very abstract and humorous yet imbued with meaning.

 Blue Blouse was an important theatre movement and political tool in the Soviet Union.
 Critics of Blue Blouse thought it was theatre for the workers but not by the workers or wasn’t educational because it was so entertaining.
 Overall though, it was influential and received a positive response, becoming extremely popular, very fast, due to its relevancy and ability to be entertaining.
 Due to Blue Blouse serving as political propaganda for the Soviet Union, it serves as a way of looking at the Soviet agenda and influence through theatre.
+The Blue Blouse was like a live-action newspaper at a time with much illiteracy.